ozxmn/voice_reco/README.md

 # 🎙️ Voice Recognition App

 A simple, modular Python voice recognition system with a modern GUI built using **CustomTkinter**.
-It is useful you to audio, train a model, and recognize speakers — all in one clean interface.

 ---